 A lot of green beauty brands sell sample sizes of their products, which is great if you want to try them first before committing to a more expensive full-size product (scroll down for links to samples).
 Try looking at Whole Foods or your local health store too, they usually have a “travel” section with smaller sample sizes of deodorants, toothpaste, lotions, etc.

 I also love subscription boxes, and there are so many of them out there.
 You pay a monthly or one-time fee and are sent a box of assorted products.
 A great way to try new brands and items!
-Check out this page for a couple of boxes that I recommend.
+Here are the best clean beauty subscription boxes out there.

 Look for Deals

 Deals are everywhere, you just have to look!
 Looking at a certain product?
 Sign up for that brand’s newsletter and wait for a sale or promo code.
 Shop on sites that carry multiple brands such as The Detox Market or Citrine that usually have good deals.
 I have even seen products for a cheaper price on Amazon.
 You just have to look around!

 Make Your Own